google/docsy-example/README.md

 ## Automated link check

 This repo ships with a [GitHub action] that allows you to check the internal links of your page using the fast [hyperlink] link checker.
-By default, the link check action will be performed on each push to your repo.
+To enable automatic link checking on each push to your repo, move the the corresponding [workflow file](.github/workflows/example/link-check.yml) to the folder `.github/workflows` of you repo.
+Afterwards, the link check action will be performed on each push to your repo.
 To see the results of the last workflow run(s), select the [link check workflow] in the `Actions` section of the GitHUB web UI.
 On the same page, you can also disable the workflow if needed.
 To do so, press the button `…` right beneath the search field that allows you to filter workflow runs.

 ## Running a container locally